Counting using Hall Algebras III. Quivers with Potentials: Application to Cluster Algebras

-We can associate $B$ a quiver $Q$ without loops and 2-cycles satisfying \eqref{eq:bij}.
-The vertices $n+1\leqslant v\leqslant m$ are {\em frozen vertices}.
-We denote by $Q_{\op{p}}$ {\em the principal part} of $Q$, that is, the subquiver of $Q$ by forgetting all frozen vertices.
+We can associate to $B$ an (ice) quiver $Q$ without loops and 2-cycles satisfying \eqref{eq:bij}.
+The vertices in $[n+1, m]$ are {\em frozen vertices}.
+We denote by $Q_{\op{p}}$ {\em the principal part} of $Q$, that is, the full subquiver of $Q$ by forgetting all frozen vertices.
+The matrix $B$ is called the {\em $B$-matrix} of $Q$.